 In Europe, Trump may discover if 1st impressions stick

-In this May 26,m 2017 file photo, German Chancellor Angela Merkel, accompanied by European Council President Donald Tusk, Canadian Prime Minister Justin Trudeau, talks with President Donald Trump during a family photo with G7 leaders at the Ancient Greek Theater of Taormina in Taormina, Italy.
 President Donald Trump will learn this week whether he gets a second chance to make a first impression as he returns to Europe and has his first encounter with Russia's Vladimir Putin.
+Trump's first visit to the continent in May stirred anxieties among his European allies when he declined to endorse NATO's common defence treaty explicitly and scolded world leaders for not spending more on their armed forces.

 |Title